AquilesSandoval/PRUEBA/replit.md

 - Do not make changes to the file `Y`.

 ## System Architecture
-The application follows a traditional architecture with a clear separation of concerns:
+The application follows a traditional architecture with a clear separation of concerns.

 -   **UI/UX Decisions**: The frontend utilizes static HTML/CSS/JavaScript with jQuery, Bootstrap, and Leaflet for interactivity and mapping.
-The design emphasizes a clean, minimalist aesthetic with Font Awesome icons, a modern 'Inter' font, and sport-specific color coding for visual differentiation (e.g., on athlete cards).
+The design emphasizes a clean, minimalist aesthetic with Font Awesome icons, a modern 'Inter' font, and sport-specific color coding.
 -   **Technical Implementations**:
     -   **Backend**: Node.js with Express, running on port 5000.
     -   **Frontend**: Static HTML/CSS/JavaScript with jQuery, Bootstrap, and Leaflet.